Did you know that a whopping 24.4% of all clicks go to the first result of local business searches?

 Your cover photo is important because it is the most prominent photo shown on your business profile.
 This image is also used in thumbnails, so be sure to pick an image that makes you stand out from competitors or makes people want to click on your listing:

 Your profile photo is what shows up on your avatar when you post a photo or reply to a customer review.

 Here are some ideas you may want to consider:

 - Photos of the exterior of your business

 - Photos of the interior of your business

 - Photos of happy customers enjoying your products

 - Photos of your team or employees

-Google also allows you to upload videos to a Google My Business profile.
+Google also allows you to upload videos to a Google Business Profile profile.

 Videos can be a maximum of 30 seconds long and 100 MB in size.
 They should be 720p or higher in resolution.